 The living mill village in the Gschnitztal valley is a particular outdoor museum and an adventure for the whole family.

 A journey in time, back about 100 years in history, can be made in the beautiful Gschnitztal valley, a side valley of the Wipptal valley.
-Starting from the huge parking space behind the tavern Gasthof Feuerstein (subject to fee), you can reach the mill village Gschnitz (Mühlendorf Gschnitz), a leisure facility that makes our grand-grandfathers come alive and exhibits corn mills, smithies, manufactures, mountain huts, washing mashines and bread baking ovens.
+Starting from the huge parking space behind the tavern Feuerstein (subject to fee), you can reach the Mill Village Gschnitz (Mühlendorf Gschnitz), a leisure facility that makes our grand-grandfathers come alive and exhibits corn mills, smithies, manufactures, mountain huts, washing mashines and bread baking ovens.

 On special events, visitors can also experience how sheep are sheared, how a spinning wheel works and how bread is baked.
-A trip to the mill village can be combined with a hike to the Laponesalm pasture, located at 1,472 m asl at the head of the Gschnitztal valley.
-The pasture can be reached from the parking space in about one hour.
-This is where you can taste further delicacies, that the Tyrolean cuisine has to offer.
+A trip to the Mill Village Gschnitz can be combined with a hike to the Laponesalm, located at 1,472 m asl at the head of the Gschnitztal valley.
+This pasture can be reached from the parking space in one hour.
+This is where you can taste further delicacies that the Tyrolean cuisine has to offer.

 Where: at the end of the Gschnitztal valley, a side valley of the Wipptal valley